Digital Projects: All You Need to Know

 Not everything has to start from scratch or a completely blank page.
-If you need external help with a product or a service, help may be closer than you realise.
+If you need external help with a product or a service, help may be closer than you realize.

-Successful delivery is not automatic, however, so be sure to put solution partners through a thorough review—complete with an RFP and a PoC if relevant.
+Successful delivery is not automatic.
+Be sure to put solution partners through a thorough review—complete with an RFP and a PoC if relevant.

 What follows is a general guideline with common principles and steps, inspired by BrightWork and Asana.
 Not all of the steps may be relevant for your particular report, but you should pick and choose the ones who are.

-Just like you have to have a goal or a purpose when commencing a project, you have to be goal-directed when writing a report.
-Having a stated objective enables you to write more clearly, and think whether you need to describe, explain, recommend, or persuade—as well as defining the target audience.
+Just like you need to have a goal or a purpose when starting a project, you have to be goal directed when writing a report.
+Having a stated objective enables you to write more clearly, and think whether you need to describe, explain, recommend, or persuade.
+It also helps you define the target audience.

 A report is useless without solid references to facts and data in order to support your claims and conclusions.
 Use your selected tools and dashboards to inquire for data in the form of graphs, diagrams, and charts, thus underscoring the points you are making.

 While you are not writing a novel, a report is nonetheless an integrated work of prose.
-As mentioned earlier, the ancient Greek philosopher Aristotle identified three key elements in this matter—the beginning, the middle, and the end:
+There are three key elements in this matter.
+The beginning, the middle, and the end: